nexusstar/SoftUni/Cplusplus/week_four/extra/README.md

-# Object and Classess notes
+# Object and Classes notes

-A _class_ is a C++ vihicle for translating an abstraction to a user-defined type.
+A _class_ is a C++ vehicle for translating an abstraction to a user-defined type.
 It combines data representation and methods for manipulating that data.

   What is an interface?